Lightning-Universe/lit-gpt3/examples/stable-diffusion/README.md

 ``` bash
 lightning run app app.py --setup
 ```
+**_NOTE:_**  This process will download the stable diffusion weights from s3, which are 4.27 GB in size.
+The time it takes will depend on your internet speed

 If you prefer to run it in the cloud use:

 ``` bash